-A Final Allocation fee of 3 percent of the annual 4 Percent or 9 Percent Federal Credit amount allocated is payable at the time of Application for a Final Allocation of Federal Credits.
-A Final Allocation fee of 1 percent of the annual State Credit amount (if applicable) or \$5,000, whichever is greater, is payable at the time of Application for a Final Allocation of State Credits.
-If a 9 Percent Federal Credit project paid a 3 percent fee at the time of Carryover, the Final Allocation fee will be waived.
+A Final Allocation fee based on the annual 4 Percent or 9 Percent Federal Credit amount allocated is payable at the time of Application for a Final Allocation of Federal Credits.
+A Final Allocation fee based on the annual State Credit amount (if applicable) or \$5,000, whichever is greater, is payable at the time of Application for a Final Allocation of State Credits.
+If a 9 Percent Federal Credit project paid a fee at the time of Carryover, the Final Allocation fee will be waived.
 If an Applicant does not provide the requirements for Final Allocation on or before six months from the date of receipt of the Placed-in-Service Application, a \$2,000 per month late fee may be assessed starting with the seventh month, until the remaining requirements are received.
-All fees are non-refundable.